westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 This new attribute was introduced to allow for the zone size to remain a power of two number of logical blocks (facilitating logical block to zone number conversions) while allowing optimized mapping of a zone storage capacity to the underlying media characteristics.
-For instance, in the case a flash based device, a zone capacity can be aligned to the size of flash erase blocks without requiring that the device implements a power-of-two sized erased block.
+For instance, in the case of a flash-based device, a zone capacity can be aligned to the size of flash erase blocks without requiring that the device implements a power-of-two-sized erase block.

 As the logical block addresses between the zone capacity and the end of the zone are not mapped to any physical storage blocks, write accesses to these blocks will result in an error.
-Therefore, reading in this area is handled in the same way as when reading unwritted blocks.
+Therefore, reading in this area is handled in the same way as when reading unwritten blocks.

 A zone with a zone capacity smaller than the zone size will be transitioned to a full condition when the number of written blocks equals the zone capacity.